jscas/jscas-server/docs/Plugins.md

 + [`auth`](#auth-plugins): provides an object that can be used to validate credentials (username and password)
++ [`attributeResolver`](#attribute-resolver-plugins): provides an object that
+can be used to retrieve extended attributes for a given user
 + [`misc`](#misc-plugins): provides various add-on functionality that isn't necessarily specific to the CAS protocol
 + [`serviceRegistry`](#service-registry-plugins): provides functionality to